laikal/HIKI-Notifier/README.md

 - Custom WAV file
 - Silent

-The notification sound can be changed from the Settings window.
+Notification sound settings can be changed from the Settings window.

 ---